-Awasome Sliding Filament Theory Coloring Model
+Elegant Sliding Filament Theory Coloring Model

+Web the sliding filament theory is the most widely accepted explanation for how this occurs.
 Actin (thin) filaments combined with myosin (thick filaments) conduct.
-Within the motor neuron are vesicles that.
-A muscle contraction starts in the brain, where signals are sent along the motor neuron (a).
+A muscle contraction starts in the brain, where a signal is sent to the motor neuron (a).

 More articles